mfp20/grblHAL_core/README.md

 ## 3. Roadmap

 The roadmap follow the use cases picture:
-1. abstract motion computation from grbl core
+1. abstract motion computation from grbl core (to move motion computing to mcu's second core)
-2. define the proper format to "communicate" segments on the serial console
+2. define the format to transmit steps and control messages ('sys' and 'hal' calls) on the serial console (to move motion computing to the remote host)
 3. introduce concurrency control elements to make hal and core being able to run on different mcu cores
 4. introduce syncing variables in core structures and whatever syncing method needed